amchelle/amchelle.github.io/_posts/2023-01-13-classic-sourdough.md

 Lightly flour your counter and scrape your dough out of the bowl.
 Get a [bench knife](https://amzn.to/3Y3PE3w) or use your hands to perform a letter fold.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/mfdem4TbhZM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 Fold the left side into the center, then the right side into the center.
 Take the bottom and fold to the top and complete the fold by folding the top side to the bottom towards you.

 Use the bench knife or your hands to flip the dough.
 With the bench knife or the palm of your hand gently form the dough into a circle with smooth, sweeping movements around and slightly in making the dough tighten.

-Let sit for 20 minutes.
+Let sit for 10 minutes.

 |                                     |                                            |
 | ----------------------------------- | ------------------------------------------ |